jenkinsci/helm-charts/charts/jenkins/README.md

 **NOTE**: This section assumes that you ran the steps in [Example: Backup to Google Cloud Storage Bucket](#example-backup-to-google-cloud-storage-bucket) beforehand and that you **saved the password** for that Jenkins installation, which you will need at the end of this section.

-Let's pretend we are restoring a backup from a Google Cloud Storage Bucket because we completely lost or Jenkins installation and we are starting from scratch.
+Let's pretend you are restoring a backup from a Google Cloud Storage Bucket because you completely lost your Jenkins installation and you are starting from scratch.
 This is what the process would look like:

 1. Re-install the Jenkins Chart.
-2. Create [Kubernetes Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/), which will be used for the Restoration process using the following manifest:
+2. Create a [Kubernetes Service Account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/), which will be used for the Restoration process, using the following manifest:

 ```yaml
 apiVersion: v1